-Adult research volunteers from seven European countries will use oral histories, local archives, libraries and museums to research local history relating to peace and internationalism in the years following World War I. They will document this learning through an online interactive map on the Learning from the past website.
+Adult research volunteers from seven European countries are using oral histories, local archives, libraries and museums to research local history relating to peace and internationalism in the years following World War I. This learning is being documented through an online interactive map on the Learning from the Past website.
 The volunteers will then share these little-known histories with young people in their country and invite them to create films, theatre and visual art in response to this learning, linking it with contemporary issues of conflict and peace in Europe today.
-These artistic responses will be shared and discussed with the wider community in a series of ‘Living Museums’ across the partner countries.
+These artistic responses will be shared and discussed with the wider community in a series of ‘Living Museums’ across the partner countries in 2020.